What tax will I pay when I retire?

 Any amount you transfer to an annuity is not taxed at the time of your retirement, and if you transfer to an investment-linked living annuity, any further investment growth is tax-free.

-When you receive a pension from your annuity (living or guaranteed), the income will be taxed at your marginal tax rate.
+When you receive a pension from your annuity (a living annuity or guaranteed annuity), the income will be taxed at your marginal tax rate.
 Read more: How do the income tax brackets work and what is my marginal tax rate?

 If you are 65 or older when you retire, your marginal rate will be lower than it was when you were working, as the tax threshold is higher and you will be able to apply the secondary tax rebate.
 And when you reach age 75, the threshold is higher again and a third tax rebate applies.